entrecode/action.build/README.md

     steps:
     - name: build and push action
       id: build-action
-      uses: entrecode/action.build@latest # @v6 if you want to use the DOCKERFILE_PATH
+      uses: entrecode/action.build@latest # @v6 if you want to use the WORKING_DIRECTORY
       with:
         PAT: ${{ secrets.PAT }}
         NAMESPACE: ${{ vars.NAMESPACE }}